mdesignscode/string_functions/README.md

 to use library, include the following header in source code:
 **#include <libstring_functions.h>**

+and add this directory to your LD_LIBRARY_PATH environment variable

 to compile a program using this library, use:
 **gcc -Wall -pedantic -Werror -Wextra -std=gnu89 -L/usr/local/lib -lstring_functions**